Area of Study: Human Services (formerly Community Mental Health Technology)

 Generalist or Chemical Dependency Specialist options

 - The Generalist Option of the Human Services program provides students with competencies to enable them to work with a variety of people with various needs.
 Career opportunities for graduates are in community-based programs, which emphasize practical approaches to problem solving.
-All graduates of the Human Services program are eligible to receive certification as a Social Work Assistant from the Ohio Counselor and Social Worker Board.
+All graduates of the Human Services program are eligible to receive certification as a Social Work Assistant from the Ohio Counselor, Social Worker and Marriage and Family Therapist Board.

 Hands-on learning and practical experience

 You will gain field experience working for a total of 525 hours on-site, with clients, at one of more than 60 practicum sites throughout the Greater Cleveland area, under supervision of licensed agency staff and faculty members.
 This training will teach you the techniques and skills to be employable immediately upon graduation.
 Many area agencies hire Tri-C Human Services graduates because they are already well trained.